awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 Now that you have another deployment group, you can add a stage that uses this deployment group to deploy to the same Amazon EC2 instances you used earlier\.
 You can use the AWS CodePipeline console or the AWS CLI to add this stage\.

+**Topics**
 + [Create a Third Stage \(Console\)](#s3-add-stage-part-2-console)
 + [Create a Third Stage \(CLI\)](#s3-add-stage-part-2-cli)

 #### Create a Third Stage \(Console\)<a name="s3-add-stage-part-2-console"></a>

 You can use the AWS CodePipeline console to add a new stage that uses the new deployment group\.
-Because this deployment group is deploying to the Amazon EC2 instances you've already used, the deploy action in this stage will fail\.
+Because this deployment group is deploying to the Amazon EC2 instances you've already used, the deploy action in this stage fails\.

 1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codepipeline](http://console.aws.amazon.com/codepipeline)\.